-During most of World War II, the port of Brisbane was dominated by the United States Navy, with only a minor administrative presence by the Royal Australian Navy (RAN).
+During most of World War II, the port of Brisbane was dominated by the United States Navy.
 The British Royal Navy (RN) only established a significant operational presence in Brisbane in 1945, as part of the British Pacific Fleet’s activities toward the end of the war.
+HMAS Moreton was commissioned behind today’s QUT on 1 October 1942 and remained there for the rest of WWII.
+It was known as HMAS Brisbane before that.

-While the RAN maintained a Naval Officer In Charge (NOIC) office in the Naval Offices building in Edward Street throughout the war, there was no dedicated RAN or RN base in Brisbane until late 1944–1945.
+The RAN maintained a Naval Officer In Charge (NOIC) office in the Naval Offices building in Edward Street throughout the war.
 British warships, like their American counterparts, generally used Brisbane’s private commercial wharves for berthing and resupply.

 HMS Furneaux and New Farm operations